 So how can directors ensure that their board’s approach to succession is effective?
 The following is a framework that aligns with established research and best-practice processes used by leading organisations around the world.
 This data shows us that a well-managed succession process is an ongoing discipline, and one which requires the board to spend sufficient time and focus clarifying future leadership needs and supporting the proactive development of individual leaders.

 Three Fundamental Questions

-Successful leadership succession processes entail defining, evaluating, and raising the critical leadership capabilities of selected senior executives in terms of how they relate to your organisation’s strategic needs.
-They also involve extending these efforts down the management chain to include the organisation’s talent pools.
-These processes are formed around the answers to three fundamental questions (which are the same regardless of the organisation’s size or complexity):
+Successful leadership succession processes entail defining, evaluating, and raising the critical leadership capabilities of selected senior executives in terms of how they relate to your organization’s strategic needs.
+They also involve extending these efforts down the management chain to include the organization’s talent pools.
+These processes are formed around the answers to three fundamental questions (which are the same regardless of the organization’s size or complexity):

 - What leadership does the organisation need to be successful going forward?

 - What leadership does the organisation currently have?

 - What needs to happen to close any gaps between current and future leadership?

 Unfortunately, it’s not uncommon for boards to skip the first question and go straight to the second, choosing someone who looks like the right leader but may not be able to successfully execute strategy or ensure sustainable performance.